 Brings Closure to the Case

-Following a plea agreement, a criminal case is over except for the defendant’s appearance in court to enter his or her plea.
+Following a plea agreement, a criminal case is over except for the defendant’s appearance in court to enter their plea.
 There is no trial or sentencing hearing to attend, which can eliminate the emotional strain and anxiety that come with the uncertainty of not knowing what the outcome will be.
-A defendant who takes a plea bargain can begin dealing with any consequences immediately instead of dragging them out so that he or she can get on with their life.
+A defendant who takes a plea bargain can begin dealing with any consequences immediately instead of dragging them out so that they can get on with their life.

-For a defendant who has been in jail since his or her arrest, the idea of being released can be a big relief as well.
+For a defendant who has been in jail since their arrest, the idea of being released can be a big relief as well.
 Assuming that the sentence doesn’t include jail time or that it’s been suspended as part of the plea agreement, a defendant may be free to simply walk away.

 Are There Any Disadvantages to Entering into a Plea Agreement?

-A plea agreement doesn’t give a defendant the opportunity to have his or her case heard by a jury.
+A plea agreement doesn’t give a defendant the opportunity to have their case heard by a jury.
 As a result, an innocent individual may end up serving time for a crime they didn’t commit.

 Additionally, negotiating a plea agreement too early in the process can result in a weaker effort on the part of a defense attorney to investigate and prepare for trial.
 Instead, the prosecution and defense lawyers are focused on the terms of the plea bargain rather than the preparation required to win a trial.